 Apart from all these, keep an eye out to check whether Google Safe Browsing (Google Website Safety Check) has listed your website as malicious.
+Learn about the signs that you need to watch out for if your site was hacked.
 And having an SSL certificate installed on your site is mandatory.
 There you go!
 You are done with the formal fortifications to keep your website safe.
 Congratulations!

 WordPress Management is important, and you need to spare some time for research and adhere to a convenient maintenance schedule.

 A website being hacked can be devastating for its owners.
 Performing website safety check and implementing the security measures mentioned above can go a long way in ensuring that your site is protected from most vulnerabilities that affect WordPress websites.